jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Utah to the drop down list and created necessary UT JSON file.
 * Added Knoxville to the drop down list and created necessary TYS JSON file.
 * Changed text "Not eaten here yet." to be "Looking forward to eating here." in the INDEX.php, TEST.php, and NOTEATEN.php pages.
 Now to test in a few different screen readers.
 * Fixed "Not Eaten Here Yet." text in the INDEX.php, TEST.php, and NOTEATEN.php pages.